Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/08_a_shooting_enemy/index.md

 }
 ```

-Note that we add a `Game1` field to the `Enemy` class.
-This will allow us to create projectiles from the enemy and get the player's position.
-We need to add a `Game1` parameter to the `Enemy` constructor.
+Note the `Game1` field so the enemy can create projectiles and access the player's position.
+Add a `Game1` parameter to the `Enemy` constructor.

 ```csharp
 ...